Introduction

 Overview:

-The Certified Medical Billing Specialist (CMBS) credential, offered by the Medical Association of Billers (MAB), focuses on medical claims, reimbursement laws, and compliance.
+The Certified Medical Billing Specialist (CMBS) credential by MAB focuses on reimbursement laws, compliance, and claims processing.

 Eligibility Requirements:

-✔ No formal prerequisites, but medical billing training is recommended.
+✔ No formal prerequisites, but training is recommended

 Exam Details: